lananovikova10/typostry/README.md

 - Executable JavaScript code blocks in preview mode
 - Mermaid diagram support for visualizations
 - Keyboard shortcuts for common operations
+- Template selection from GitLab repositories

+### Templates from GitLab
+- Integration with GitLab repositories to fetch markdown templates
+- Configurable repository URL and authentication token
+- Preview and insert templates directly into your document
+- Caching to reduce API calls
+- API route at `/api/gitlab/templates` that connects to GitLab

 ### Grammar Checking
 - Real-time grammar and spelling error detection